New York PassBuy tickets now

 Arts and Culture

 Art fanatics should definitely pay a visit to MoMA, the Metropolitan Museum of Art, the Whitney Museum of American Art and the Guggenheim.
-And if you want to explore more of the city’s cultural diversity then you can take a variety of tours such as the Bronx Renaissance or the SoHo-Little Italy-Chinatown Walking Tour.
+And if you want to explore more of the city’s cultural diversity then you can take a variety of tours such as the Bronx Tour or the SoHo-Little Italy-Chinatown Walking Tour.